reidgs/TerraBot/README.md

 #### TerraBot Simulator Installation ####

-The simulator and ROS require Ubuntu distributions.
-We suggest installing a VirtualBox VM on your computer so that you can implement your agent.
+The simulator and ROS require Ubuntu distributions. **We suggest installing a VirtualBox VM** on your computer so that you can implement your agent. **We will provide you with a virtual machine that already has Ubuntu, ROS, and the TerraBot code installed.**

 - VirtualBox: [Instructions here](https://www.wikihow.com/Install-VirtualBox) for installing
 VirtualBox.
+- Our distribution contains:
-- Ubuntu: download ubuntu 32 bit [here](https://ubuntu-mate.org/download/) to most
+-- Ubuntu: download ubuntu 32 bit [here](https://ubuntu-mate.org/download/) to most
-accurately mimic the software on the pi. (any ubuntu distro should be valid though this is the only one we have tested)
-- ROS: [Instructions here](https://wiki.ros.org/melodic/Installation/Ubuntu_) for installing ROS.
+accurately mimic the software on the pi. (any ubuntu distro should be valid though this is the only one we have tested) -- ROS: [Instructions here](https://wiki.ros.org/melodic/Installation/Ubuntu_) for installing ROS.
 Keep in mind that only the Desktop install is neccesary.
 Depending on your internet connection this step may take a while.
-- TerraBot Simulator
+-- TerraBot Simulator
-We will provide you with a virtual machine that already has Ubuntu, ROS, and the TerraBot code installed.

 #### Running the Simulator ####